kiranvodrahalli/kiranvodrahalli.github.io/notes/index.md

 ### Anna Choromanska on Optimization for Large-Scale Machine Learning <a href= "{{ site.baseurl }}/notes/choromanska_deeplearning.pdf" title="choromanskanotes">[pdf]</a>

-Dr. Choromanska from the Courant Institute talks about new learning algorithms for decision trees and spin-glass interpretations of deep learning.
+Dr. Anna Choromanska from the Courant Institute talks about new learning algorithms for decision trees and spin-glass interpretations of deep learning.

+### Richard Socher on Dynamic Memory Networks <a href= "{{ site.baseurl }}/notes/socher_last_lec_224d.pdf" title="socherdmnnotes">[pdf]</a>

+Dr. Richard Socher's last lecture for the Stanford class 224d (Deep Learning for NLP) was on a recent paper by his startup, Metamind.
+He spoke about using a novel deep learning architecture to solve question-and-answer problems, and also about how to generalize all of NLP to a question-and-answer framework with this kind of model.

 ## Classes